 Non-Discrimination Statement: Stony Brook University prohibits discrimination on the basis of race, sex, sexual orientation, gender identity and expression, religion, age, color, creed, national or ethnic origin, disability, marital status, familial status, genetic predisposition, criminal conviction, domestic violence victim status, veteran status and/or military status and all other protected classes and groups under Federal and State Laws in the administration of its policies, programs, activities, or other Stony Brook University administered programs or employment.
-For additional information regarding Stony Brook University's Policy on non-discrimination, please see: the Equal Opportunity/Affirmative Action Policy: Stony Brook University Non-Discrimination Statement | Office of the President
+For additional information regarding Stony Brook University's Policy on non-discrimination, please see: the Equal Opportunity/Affirmative Action Policy: Stony Brook University Non-Discrimination Statement

-Title IX Notice of Non-Discrimination: Stony Brook University prohibits discrimination on the basis of sex, gender, and/or gender identity or expression, which includes: discriminatory harassment and sexual harassment, non-consensual sexual contact, sexual violence/assault, domestic violence, dating violence, and stalking.
-For more information regarding the Sexual Misconduct and Reporting Policy, please visit: http://www.stonybrook.edu/policy/policies.shtml?ID=106

-For more information on Responsible Employee, their responsibilities, and to access the Responsible Employee training, please visit: https://www.stonybrook.edu/commcms/oea/\old-titleix-pages/responsible-employee/
+Stony Brook University prohibits discrimination on the basis of sex, gender, and/or gender identity or expression, which includes discriminatory harassment and sexual harassment, non-consensual sexual contact, sexual violence/assault, domestic violence, dating violence, and stalking.
+For more information regarding the Sexual Misconduct and Reporting Policy, please visit: University Policy Manual.
+For more information on Responsible Employee, their responsibilities, and to access the Responsible Employee training, please visit: Office of Equity and Access.

 The Office of Equity & Access (OEA) is charged with the responsibility of monitoring these notices.
 Marjolie Leonard serves as the Senior Director for OIDE as well as the University's Title IX and ADA Coordinator.
-To file a discrimination complaint, contact OEA at 201 Administration Building, Stony Brook University, Stony Brook, NY 11794-0251, (631) 632-6280, reportit@stonybrook.edu, or visit: http://www.stonybrook.edu/oea
+To file a discrimination complaint, contact OEA at 201 Administration Building, Stony Brook University, Stony Brook, NY 11794-0251, (631) 632-6280, reportit@stonybrook.edu, or visit: Office of Equity and Access

-University Policies and Procedures for Instructors
+University Policies and Procedures for Faculty

 Instructional/Student Responsibilities: The University Senate's Undergraduate Council updated The University's statement of Minimal Instruction and Student Responsibilities in Fall 2008.
 Please review it carefully.
 Also listed are the Minimal Undergraduate Student Responsibilities.
 You may wish to copy these for your classes or direct students to the website.
-Both statements may be found in the Academic Policies and Regulations section of the on-line Undergraduate
+Both statements may be found in the Academic Policies and Regulations section of the on-line Undergraduate Bulletin: Fall 2025 Undergraduate Catalog